 This is the form students are most likely to use.
 After using it the school will keep a copy of it on file so that we remember the decision and so other students in similar situations will get a similar decision.

 Students should attach all the work they have done so far to an extension/absence request.

-ASSIGNMENT EXTENSION/ABSENCE REQUEST (To be completed and handed in at least three full days before due date)
+ASSIGNMENT EXTEN de 1900 perior perior

 Name: Year:

 Subject: Teacher:

 Achievement Standard/Unit Standard:

 Reason for absence/extension:

 Signed: Date:

-Extension/Absence: GRANTED / DENIED

-Reason for
+Extension/Absence: Reason for decision:

-decision:

--

 Signed:Subject Teacher Date:

-Signed: Date:
+Signed:Head of Secondary Date: